cmb69/register_xh/README.md

 you have to enter the group names as comma separated list in the `Access` page data tab above the editor.
 If the field is empty, the page is accessible to everybody.
+If a page is protected this way, all its subpages are protected as well.

+Note that the `access()` and `register_access()` calls of former versions of the plugin are still supported, but these do not automatically protect subpages as well.
+Using these functions for page protection is highly discouraged.

 ### Special Pages